SRAM releases ‘trickle up’ tech with new Max rear derailleur

 Not only was the progression through the cassette smooth in the 10–26T, but with an absolute range of 260 per cent, it also provided a slightly broader spread than the ubiquitous 11—28T which has a range of 255 per cent.

-It’s as yet unclear whether the 10—26T cassette will at least continue to live on as part of the RED range.
+On the bright side, the 10—26T cassette will at least live on in SRAM’s top-tier RED range.